firebase/firebase-admin-node/docgen/markdown/firebase-admin.app.firebaseerror.md

 ## FirebaseError.toJSON()

- A JSON-serializable representation of this object.
+Returns a JSON-serializable object representation of this error.

 <b>Signature:</b>